ssoto/hack4medAND/README.md

 Lisa-graph Project
 ========
-Project developed during hackathon [hack4medAND](http://hack4med.homerproject.eu/andalusia/ "hack4med ")
+Project developed during the hackathon [hack4medAND](http://hack4med.homerproject.eu/andalusia/ "hack4med ") in Seville.

-Our tool enable relations between uploaded CSVs field files.
+Users can upload CSVs files to Lisa-graph.
+The CSVs are converted in data base tables and then an user can make relations between database tables fields.

-We enable smarte use of datasets provided to HomerProject organizations.
+The objetive is to do a smarter use of datasets provided to HomerProject organizations.

 ![system diagram](https://dl.dropboxusercontent.com/u/3620266/hack4med.png "lisa-graph")